Twicefred/Writing/Innocent Blue/Innocent Blue Outline.md

 ## Chapter 1

     Francis and Ricard arrive at Francis's childhood home in the countryside.
 With his mother having passed away, Francis has inherited the house and land.
-The house is surrounded by forest and farmland.
-Nearby is an abandoned quarry that has since flooded, a spot where Francis and his big sister Patricia used to go swimming when they were young.
-The nearest neighbours are a farmer and his wife 10 minutes away by car, though they were never close to the family.
     The two spend the car ride talking about Francis's memories of the place, and later explore the house together.
-    Their plan is to spend a week there, but it's quickly becoming clear that a deeply emotional place is bringing about conversations and situations that test their resolve as a couple.
+    Their plan is to spend a week there, and it's quickly becoming clear that a deeply emotional place is bringing about conversations and situations that test their resolve as a couple.

 ## Chapter 2